aphp/eds-pseudo/docs/quickstart.md

 To use this repository, you will need to supply:

-- a labelled dataset
+- A labelled dataset
-- a HuggingFace transformers model, or use a publicly available model like `camembert-base`
+- A HuggingFace transformers model, or use a publicly available model like `camembert-base`

 In any case, you will need to modify the configuration to reflect these changes.